MitulRahaman/Ecommerce-with-Laravel/README.md

 - User can give code, name, price and category for the product.
 - catagory can be selected from another table called catagory.
 - User can upload image for the product.
+- User can add multiple catagory for a single product

 ## Table Information